Close

 How To Prepare

-Take a saucepan and cook the bacon in it until it turns crispy and light-brown.
+Take a saucepan and cook the bacon in it until it turns crispy and light brown.

 Use a paper towel to dab the fat out from the bacon slices.
 Discard them and prep the vegetables in the saucepan by adding olive oil to them.
 Add celery, onion, and carrots on top and sauté for 3-4 minutes until the veggies turn tender.
-Stir the chicken broth in pain and add the previous mix to it.
+Stir the chicken broth in pan and add the previous mix to it.
 Bring it to a boil and allow it to simmer.
 Cook for roughly 15 minutes until both the potatoes and veggies look soft.
 Add the cheese and let it melt fully.
 Chop the bacon slices and toss them in the soup.
 Garnish with salt and cook for a minute or two.
 Serve fresh.

 Time Required

-15 mins to prepare and 35 mins of cooking time.
+15 minutes to prepare and 35 minutes of cooking time.

 10. Cheesy Potato Soup